Tristan-Phillips/Tristan-Phillips/kb/posts/UNISA/90180/DVA1501/me/summaries/prescribedBook/unit01.md

 ## Economic Indicators

 There are various scientific ways of comparing the levels of development of different countries in order to distinguish between more developed and less developed countries.

 The earliest indicators that were used were economic indicators.

-One such indicator is the gross domestic product of a country, that is, the total value (in money) of its economic output (i.e., all the things its people grow, make and sell).
+- One such indicator is the gross domestic product of a country, that is, the total value (in money) of its economic output (i.e., all the things its people grow, make and sell).
 GDP is easy to identify and measure (Todaro 1994:680).

 It is a comprehensive measure, covering the production of consumer goods and services, government services and investment goods.

 However, it does not count a country’s income from foreign investments and other important economic criteria.
 Nevertheless, through this single measure, it can be determined whether a country’s economy is growing or slacking.

-GDP is usually used as an indicator in the form of GDP per capita, which refers to GDP divided by total mid-year population (World Bank 2009), in other words, the total income of the country divided by the number of the population.
+> GDP is usually used as an indicator in the form of GDP per capita, which refers to GDP divided by total mid-year population (World Bank 2009), in other words, **the total income of the country divided by the number of the population**.

-As an indicator of development, GDP per capita has its shortcomings.
-For instance, it does not
+As an indicator of development, GDP per capita has its shortcomings.\
+<u>For instance, it does not</u>:

 - indicate whether a country is dependent on one industry (skills, location, fluctuations)
 - include the income from the informal economy and unpaid work (e.g., subsistence farming, bartering)